rajr0/rpi-raspbian-minecraft-server/README.md

 # rpi-raspbian-minecraft-server
-To build, accept by editing eula.txt and
+- To build, accept the EULA of mojang.com by editing eula.txt and
-$ docker build -t rajr/rpi-raspbian-minecraft-server .
+- $ docker build -t rajr/rpi-raspbian-minecraft-server .